Sampling via Stochastic Interpolants by Langevin-based Velocity and Initialization Estimation in Flow ODEs: Introduction

 \subsection{Contributions}

 Our main contributions are summarized as follows: \begin{enumerate}[label=(\roman*)] \item We propose a novel framework for sampling from unnormalized Boltzmann densities based on linear stochastic interpolants.
-We derive a probability flow ODE framework that transports an initial distribution to the target distribution, where both the generation of initial particles and the estimation of the velocity field are reduced to substantially simpler sampling tasks carried out via Langevin dynamics. \item We introduce an RMSprop-based preconditioning strategy for Langevin diffusion, which enables adaptive step sizes.
+Unlike previous works, such as \cite{huang2024reverse,Huang2024faster,Grenioux2024Stochastic}, our approach is based on stochastic interpolants rather than the diffusion framework.
+We derive a probability-flow ODE that transports an initial distribution to the target distribution.
+Both the generation of the initial particles and the estimation of the velocity field are reduced to substantially simpler sampling problems, which can be solved using Langevin Monte Carlo. \item We provide a rigorous convergence analysis for the Langevin-based velocity estimation and ODE initialization.
+Furthermore, we establish non-asymptotic convergence rates for the probability flow ODE, detailing how the sampling error is governed by discretization, velocity estimation, and initialization errors. \item We introduce an RMSprop-based preconditioning strategy for Langevin Monte Carlo, which enables adaptive step sizes.
 This preconditioning improves the ability of the sampler to escape saddle points in complex energy landscapes, thereby enhancing exploration and facilitating transitions across energy barriers.
 Numerical results demonstrate clear advantages over vanilla Langevin dynamics. \item We perform extensive numerical experiments to validate the efficiency of the proposed method on multi-modal target distributions in various dimensions.
+We further apply our method to Bayesian inference, demonstrating its capability for uncertainty quantification on toy problems.
 In addition, ablation studies investigate the impact of the initialization time, the necessity of Langevin-based initialization, and the performance gains achieved through preconditioning. \end{enumerate}